Can You Wash Orthopedic Foam Pillows?

 Moreover, some foams used in orthopedic pillows such as natural latex, are naturally antimicrobial and hypoallergenic, which may reduce the frequency of deep cleaning.

 An Orthopedic Pillow Designed By Irish Doctors Made With Comfort in Mind

 You can prevent damage and extend the life of your pillow when washing your pillow by avoiding these things:

-- Avoid the washing machine – this can cause your pillow to tear and could damage the foam.
+- Avoid the washing machine – this can cause your pillow to tear and damage the foam.